nicolaiberk/llm_ws/README.md

 ### Afternoon Session (13:30 - 16:30)

-Using LLMs in Social Science Research
+Using LLMs in Social Science Research/tbd

 <!--